-- if the competitor does not have at least one ski tip touching the hinge gate, - if the competitor does not have both ski poles set in the market places.
+- if the competitor goes through the gate before the start command, - if the competitor does not have both ski poles set behind the closed gate. - 1226.3.3 if the competitor uses the start gates for assistance.

 1226.4 Start Command